-2. The activities of persons engaged in the business of offering or providing loan modification services customarily include obtaining extensions of credit for consumers, namely obtaining forbearance or other deferrals of payment on consumers' mortgage loans.
-This includes any offered services intended as part of the loan modification process, or which are represented to consumers to be necessary for participating in a loan modification program.
-Under certain circumstances, loan modification services may involve improving a consumer's credit record, history, or rating or establishing a new credit file or record.
-Therefore, unless otherwise exempt, pursuant to CL §§ 14-1901(e), 14-1903(a), and 14-1901 (f), persons engaged in the business of offering or providing residential loan modification services, which include offering or providing extensions of credit to consumers, fall under the statutory definition of "credit services businesses," and are thereby subject to the licensing, investigatory, enforcement, and penalty provisions of the MCSBA.
+- 2. Unless otherwise exempt, pursuant to CL §§ 14-1901(e) and 14-1903(d), persons engaged in the business of offering or providing residential loan modification services, which include offering or providing extensions of credit to consumers, fall under the statutory definition of "credit services businesses," and are thereby subject to the licensing, investigatory, enforcement, and penalty provisions of the MCSBA. - 3.
+The following relevant and credible evidence, obtained pursuant to the Commissioner's investigation, was considered in the issuance of the Summary Order: Respondents' standard documents for providing loan modification services for Maryland consumers; communications between Respondents and the Commissioner; communications between Respondents and Maryland consumers; statements by Maryland consumers who had entered into loan modification agreements with Respondents but for whom Respondents failed to obtain a loan modification for the consumers; and the Commissioner's licensing records.
+More particularly, at all times prior to the issuance of the Summary Order, the evidence adduced supports the following findings:

-- 3. The following relevant and credible evidence, obtained pursuant to the Commissioner's investigation, was considered in the issuance of the Summary Order: Respondents' standard documents for providing loan modification services for Maryland consumers; communications between Respondents and the Commissioner; statements by Maryland consumers who had entered into loan modification agreements with Respondents but for whom Respondents failed to obtain or even attempt to obtain a loan modification for the consumers; and the Commissioner's licensing records.
-More particularly, at all times prior to the issuance of the Summary Order, the evidence adduced supports the following findings: - a.
-Respondent Biltmore Financial was an Arizona limited liability company operating out of offices located in Phoenix, Arizona.
-Biltmore Financial engaged in business activities with Maryland consumers involving Maryland residential real property, although it was not a registered business entity in the State of Maryland. - b.
-Respondents Thomas Mancuso and David T. Banks engaged in business activities involving Maryland consumers.
-Thomas Mancuso and David T. Banks were the owners, directors, officers, managers, employees and/or agents of Biltmore Financial. - c.
+- a.
+Respondent, Eagle Mitigation Services, LLC., is a purported business entity operating out of offices located in Overland Park, Kansas and is engaged in business activities with Maryland consumers involving Maryland residential real property, although it was not a registered business entity in the State of Maryland. - b.
+Respondent Michael D. Burns engaged in business activities involving Maryland consumers.
+Michael D. Burns is the owner, director, officer, manager, employee and/or agent of Eagle Mitigation Services. - c.
 Respondents advertised and marketed to Maryland consumers that Respondents could obtain loan modifications for homeowners on their residential mortgages.
-Further, Respondents entered into agreements to provide loan modification services, which included obtaining extensions of credit as defined by the MCSBA, for Maryland consumers on their residential mortgage loans.
+Further, Respondents entered into agreements to provide loan modification services, which included obtaining extensions of credit as defined by the MCSBA, for Maryland consumers on their residential mortgage loans. - d.
+In August 2008, "Consumer A"), who was more than 60 days in default on his Maryland residential mortgage loan and in a docketed foreclosure, entered into a loan modification agreement with Respondents.
+Consumer A paid approximately \$2,500 in up-front fees to Respondents in exchange for which Respondents represented that they would be able to prevent a scheduled foreclosure auction of Consumer A's home and obtain a loan modification for Consumer A. Although Respondents collected \$2,500 in up-front fees, Respondents never obtained a loan modification for Consumer A and the home was sold at a foreclosure auction.
+Further, Consumer A requested a refund of the up-front fees, which the Respondents have yet to provide.